openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 +Image Pixel Size = Camera Pixel Size x Binning / Magnification of the Detection Objective x Camera Mounts x Zoom Optics+
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+As an example:</br>
-The Andor sCMOS Neo 5.5 camera has 6.5 µm pixels and the X-OpenSPIM is equipped with 40x detection objectives (CFI Apochromat NIR 40X W, Nikon).
-Camera mounts retain a 1x magnification and there are no additional zoom optics installed into the detection axis.
+Our two Andor sCMOS Neo 5.5 cameras have 6.5 µm pixels and the X-OpenSPIM is equipped with 40x detection objectives (CFI Apochromat NIR 40X W, Nikon).
+Camera mounts retain a 1x magnification and there are no additional zoom optics installed into the detection axis.</br>

+Therefore we have a Image Pixel Size of 6.5 x Binning / 40 x 1 x 1, which equals a Pixel Size value of 0.1625 µm.</br>
+We don't worry about the Binning as µManager is taking this automatically into account.

 ## Setting up an Arduino microcontroller in µManager
 A detailed description on how to configure and set up an ArduinoUNO board for hardware controlled imaging with µOpenSPIM is coming soon.</br>